martin-dold/smartMug/README.md

 4. 6LoWPAN

 The Zigbee as well as the 6LoWPAN protocol fit very well with regards to the power consumption constrain:
-Both procotols are specialized for battery powered nodes as they both are desgined for this application purpose.
+Both protocols are specialized for battery powered nodes as they both are designed for this application purpose.
 Drawback of these protocols is the missing connection to the users smartphone:
 By default, none of these protocols are supported by any state-of-the-art smartphone, that typically supports Wireless LAN and Bluetooth.
 Therefore, communication to the smartphone requires a gateway node that forwards messages between the